TvLeeuwen/MocoMSM/README.md

 <sub>This repo is by no means a finished project and is therefore prone to bugs and errors.
-In case you happen to run into any problems you are welcom to open and issue, but there is no garanty these will be addressed in a reasonable timespan.</sub>
+In case you happen to run into any problems you are welcom to open an issue, but there is no garanty that these will be addressed within a reasonable timespan.</sub>